dusk-network/docs/src/content/docs/operator/guides/node-wallet-setup.md

 rusk-wallet stake --amt 1000 --owner <OWNER_ADDRESS> # Replace with an address from the same mnemonic
 ```

-Replace <OWNER_ADDRESS> with another address derived from the same mnemonic you used to set up the node wallet.
+Replace <OWNER_ADDRESS> with another address (e.g., from Profile 2) derived from the same mnemonic you used to set up the node wallet.

 **Pros**:
 Even if your node or consensus key is compromised, only the owner key can unstake or withdraw funds.